-VI.
+VII.
 Suggestions for Sparking an Interest in Surgery

-Many students entering medical school have no idea what career path they would like to follow.
-They may have all sorts of notions about a career in either Medicine or Surgery, but because they have had no experience yet on these rotations, they may have nothing on which to base a career decision.
-Our mission is to excite our students so they become interested in careers in Surgery.
+Many students entering medical school have no idea what career path they'd like to follow because they've had little to no clinical experience yet.
+In addition, they may have all sorts of notions about what a career in either Medicine or Surgery would be like.
+One of our missions is to excite our students so they become interested in careers in Surgery.